Nandinagari: History

 Nandināgarī is a Brāhmī-based script that was used in southern India between the 11th and 19th centuries AD for producing manuscripts and inscriptions in Sanskrit in south Maharashtra, Karnataka and Andhra Pradesh.
 It derives from the central group of Nāgarī scripts and is related to Devanāgarī.
 There are also several styles of Nandināgarī, considered by scholars as variant forms of the script.

 Some of the earliest inscriptions in Nandināgarī have been found in Tamil Nadu.
 The 8th century Narasimha Pallava's stone inscriptions in Mamallapuram on Tamil Nadu's coast, the 10th-century coins from Chola king Rajaraja's period, the Paliyam copper plate inscriptions of the 9th century Ay king Varagunam are all in Nandināgarī script.
 A Rigveda manuscript has been found written in Nandināgarī script, as well as manuscripts of other Vedas.
 Manuscripts of the first century BCE Vikramacarita, also known as the "Adventures of Vikrama" or the "Hindu Book of Tales", have been found in Nandinagari script.

 In a Travancore temple of Kerala, an Anantasayana Mahatmya palm-leaf manuscript was found, and it is in Nandināgarī script.

 Nandināgarī script was used to spell the Sanskrit language, and many Sanskrit copper plate inscriptions of the Vijayanagar Empire were written in that script.

 Numerous Sanskrit manuscripts written in Nandināgarī have been discovered in South India, but it is one of the least documented and studied ancient scripts of India.
 These cover Vedas, philosophy, commentaries on ancient works, mythology, science and arts.
 These are preserved in the manuscript libraries, particularly those in the southern regions of the country.
 Some Nandināgarī texts are in biscript that include other major south India language scripts, such as Telugu, Tamil, Malayalam and Kannada scripts.

 Comparison to Devanāgarī

 Nandināgarī and Devanāgarī scripts are very close and share many similarities, but they also show systematic differences.
 Nandināgarī differs from Devanāgarī more in the shape of its vowels, and less in many consonant shapes.
-It has mātra (a headline at the top of the character) but lacks long connecting mātra over words.
+It has an overline at the top of each character but does not conjoin them across whole words as one long, connected, horizontal line (shirorekhā).
 Nandināgarī is thus a sister script of Devanāgarī, but not a trivial variation.

 The Nandināgarī manuscripts also show cosmetic and style differences, such as the use of distinct Anusvaras and method of labeling each hymn or verse.